 Some of us know we need to grow but don’t know where to start… You are welcome here.

 Some of us feel mired in guilt but are not sure how to move forward in a healthy way… You are welcome here.

 Some of us have been on this journey for a while and want to know how to go deeper… You are welcome here.

 We hope the resources contained below will bless you as you seek to cultivate a heart that breaks for the things that break God’s heart.

 “When God Said ‘Yes’” by Bill Haley: The dramatic and uplifting story of the Repentance Project’s founding.

 - The Story of Its Founding by Bill Haley: What would you do if you were given the bodies of the victims of a long and violent oppression perpetrated by your own people?

 - “Clearing Sacred Ground” by Sarah Kohrs: The sacramental experience of working together to clear invasive plants from the Graveyard.

-A full recording (available for video or audio) of Rev. Darryl Ford’s August 20th Soundings Seminar on “Anti-Racism as an Essential Tenet of American Discipleship“
+A full recording (available for video or audio) of our Soundings Seminar with Rev. Darryl Ford on “Anti-Racism as an Essential Tenet of American Discipleship“

 ARTICLES TO READ